vmkdaily/VMToolsOnline/README.md

 #### Getting Started
-Dowload the module to the desired local directory and then import similar to:
+Download the module to the desired local directory and then import similar to:

 ```
 Import-Module c:\mods\VMToolsOnline